 - BMO Mid Federal Bond Index (ZFM)

 The same management fee is charged on Halal and SRI portfolios.
 However, the underlying MERs paid to ETF providers vary.

 Other Halal Investing Options in Canada

-Investors can access other stocks, mutual funds, and exchange-traded funds that are Shariah-compliant.
+Investors can access other stocks, mutual funds, and exchange-traded Shariah-compliant funds.

 - Individual stocks: If you are comfortable with DIY investing, you can purchase stocks directly using a discount brokerage account.
 Examples of Shariah-compliant stocks can be found listed in the holdings of Wealthsimple Shariah World Equity Index ETF and iShares MSCI World Islamic UCITS ETF.

 - Mutual Funds: such as the Global Iman Fund.

-All these assets can be held inside a variety of accounts – TFSA, RRSP, RRIF, RESP, and more.
+All these assets can be held inside various accounts – TFSA, RRSP, RRIF, RESP, and more.